Growth Roles you Should Hire For your Startup

-Better a jack then a master of one.
+Better a jack of all trades than a master of one.

 Start with jacks-of-all-trades, develop with specialists

-When you hire your first position for any role that in time will become a team, you should aim to get someone with a functional understanding of a wide range of aspects, rather than an exceptional understanding of one or two.
+When you hire your first position for any role that will become a team, you should aim to get someone with a functional understanding of a wide range of aspects, rather than an exceptional understanding of one or two.
 This is especially true of growth managers.
-You will ideally want someone with a good understanding of the broad market, with one of two specialties.
+You will ideally want someone with a good understanding of the broad market, with one of two specialities.

 A growth team will find themselves working with sales teams and product teams, in order to get a good understanding of the market and in order to mesh well with the rest of the company.
 In some ways, they can be seen as something of a liaison between the two.
 All your teams should answer to the CEO and directors, but points of contact between teams is always a good plan.